azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL step-by-step - Intelligent analytics.md

 Messages are sent from browsers running within laptop or mobile clients via SignalR to an endpoint running in an Azure Web App.
 Chat messages received by the Web App are sent to an Event Hub where they are temporarily stored.
 An Azure Function picks up the chat messages and applies sentiment analysis to the message text (using the Text Analytics API), as well as contextual understanding (using LUIS).
 The function forwards the chat message to an Event Hub used to store messages for archival purposes, and to a Service Bus Topic which is used to deliver the message to the intended recipients.
 A Stream Analytics Job provides a simple mechanism for pulling the chat messages from the second Event Hub and writing them to Cosmos DB for archiving, and to Power BI for visualization of sentiment in real-time as well as trending sentiment.
 An indexer runs atop Cosmos DB that updates the Azure Search index which provides full text search capability.
 Messages in the Service Bus Topic are pulled by Subscriptions created in the Web App and running on behalf of each client device connected by SignalR.
 When the Subscription receives a message, it is pushed via SignalR down to the browser-based app and displayed in a web page.
 Bot Services hosts a bot created using QnA maker, which automatically answers simple questions asked by site visitors.

-## Requirements

-- Microsoft Azure subscription must be pay-as-you-go or MSDN.
-  - Trial subscriptions will not work.
-- A virtual machine configured with:
-  - Visual Studio Community 2019 or later.
-  - Azure SDK 2.9 or later (Included with Visual Studio 2019).

 ## Exercise 1: Environment setup

 Duration: 60 minutes